brucemack/microlink/README.md

 * The DAC runs on an I2C bus running at 400 kHz.
 * The ESP-32 is on a serial port that runs at 115,200 baud.
 * The voice prompts (all letters, numbers, and a few words) take up about 40K of flash.
-The prompts are stored in GSM format for efficiency.
+The audio is stored in GSM full-rate format for efficiency.

 # Test Notes